 The Swiss Smart City Survey (SSCS) is a regular survey that aims to shed light on the status of development and trends as well as the needs of cities and municipalities in Switzerland in their transformation to smart sustainable cities & communities as well as in the implementation of smart city solutions.
-The survey was designed in such a way that it can be repeated regularly (planned every two years).
+The survey was designed in such a way that it can be repeated regularly every two years.
 By repeating the survey periodically, it should be possible to follow developments and trends in the smart city field over a longer period of time and to record changes over time.
-The survey has been standardized and contains open and closed questions.
-The survey is conducted online, so that the highest possible intertemporal comparability can be ensured.
+The survey is conducted online.
+The survey contains open and closed questions and has been standardized.
+Therby the highest possible intertemporal comparability can be ensured.

-Only cities/municipalities that filled out at least half of the questionnaire were included in the analyses.
-Of 171 invited cities/municipalities, 84 (49%) took part in the first survey in 2020, 84 out of 171 cities/municipalities (49%) took part.
+Only cities/municipalities that filled out at least the questions regarding organisational design were included in the analyses.
+In 2022, of the 170 invited cities/municipalities, 87 (51%) took part.
+In the first survey in 2020, 84 out of 171 cities/municipalities (49%) took part.

 Defining Comparison Groups

-As a basis, the categorizations of the cities according to the Federal Statistical Office (BFS) were used and paired with the information provided by the municipalities that filled out the survey.
+As a basis to form comparison groups, the categorizations of the cities according to the Federal Statistical Office (BFS) were used and paired with the information provided by the municipalities that filled out the survey.
 In a comparison group, there must be at least n=4 cities/municipalities that filled out the survey completely in order to preserve the anonymity of the cities/municipalities.
-If there are fewer, this comparison group was paired with the next size category.
+If there are fewer, this comparison group is paired with the next size category.